techgaun/http-gzip-time/README.md

 ### Description

 [This post](http://jcarlosnorte.com/security/2016/02/21/date-leak-gzip-tor.html) inspired me to write this bash script because I just wanted to spend time doing something fun.
-As it seems, some of the servers with gzip compression (most likely Windows servers) seem to send the timezone as part of [GZip header](http://www.forensicswiki.org/wiki/Gzip#File_header).
+As it seems, some of the servers with gzip compression (most likely Windows servers) seem to send the time in server's local timezone as part of [GZip header](http://www.forensicswiki.org/wiki/Gzip#File_header).

 ### Examples